 In addition to playing piano and cello, Joy has studied dance since age four.
 “I danced at a studio in the Bay Area called China Dance and Arts, and I trained in ballet, jazz, contemporary, and classical and ethnic Chinese dance, all of which are very different and very interesting.”
 Upon arriving at MIT, she quickly became involved in the arts, auditioning for dance ensembles and becoming the ensemble director of MIT’s first cello ensemble, Cello++.
 Joy is also an MIT Arts Scholar, and performs with the Chamber Music Society.

-For Joy, the dance community is an on-campus family: “I’ve been really, really grateful for [it].
-The dance community at MIT is very strong.”
+“I’ve been really, really grateful for [it].
+The dance community at MIT is very strong,” Joy said.
 In her experience, MIT students take to dance easily: “Everyone at MIT is really smart… So they all pick up dance very fast, but in very different ways.”
 As a senior choreographer for Asian Dance Team (ADT), Joy often gets to witness the learning process firsthand.
 She says, “One of my happiest moments at MIT was my freshman spring, when I choreographed my first dance for ADT. …Since most of them didn’t have dance experience, I really got to see them grow.
 And I remember seeing them on stage for the first time…watching from the wings.
 I was so, so proud.”

 Joy’s connection to dance as an art form seems largely rooted in her pedagogical experience with choreography, which also contributes to the community-building aspect of dance that drives its robust presence at MIT.
 She says, “As a choreographer, I’m teaching a lot of people who’ve never had exposure to dance before, and it’s very gratifying that after a semester, you really see how much they’ve improved.”
 Much like in the classroom at MIT, the social and educational aspects of dance participation are intertwined: students connect by learning together, teaching each other, and growing both individually and collectively as they work toward a common goal.
 This process fascinates Joy: “I think this difference in [learning] styles and how people develop as dancers is really interesting,” she says.